microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 The PipsPager can also be oriented vertically which does not change its behavior or interaction.
 The various button visibility modes can apply to either orientation.
 The below example highlights the VisibleOnPointerOver button visibility.
-This button visibility

 ![A prototype of five vertical dots with the second initially selected and the previous and next buttons appearing and disappearing based on user hover and the selected page](images/PipsPager_VisibleOnPointerOver.gif)